GameSiProjects/TLSoften/README.md

 # TLSoften
-A simple tool to revive Torchlight hardcore characters
+It's a simple, start-forward tool to revive Torchlight hardcore characters, built with Qt5.

-# Introduction
-This is a small tool, built with Qt5.